 BI Services for the Operational Analysis Case

-Using a Power BI tool Softengi has helped MicroTechniX, a company specialized in the automation of laboratory processes, to visualize their product usage based on the company database.
-The BI system on par with pharma analytics provides all information in the form of diagrams and graphs, thus facilitating the process of comprehension.
+Using a Power BI tool, Softengi has helped MicroTechniX, a company specializing in the automation of laboratory processes, to visualize their product usage based on the company database.
+The BI system, on par with pharma analytics, provides all information in the form of diagrams and graphs, thus facilitating the process of comprehension.
 The Power BI tool enabled the system to automatically update reports if something is altered in the database.

 The Softengi BI system regularly generates seven reports for MicroTechniX in different areas of business.
 In particular, the software visualizes how many unique users have accessed the product or how many new users have emerged a day.
 As a result, the company more clearly monitors its internal and external business processes.